 It may also help to prevent the development of anthracycline-induced cardiotoxicity.

 The administration of anthracyclines requires the efficient functioning of an interprofessional team of doctors and other health professionals.
 A general practitioner, oncologist, physician assistant or nurse practitioner, pharmacist, and nurses are usually involved in the patient's care.
 A pediatrician and cardiologist may also have involvement as the case may dictate.
 The primary oncologist usually decides the patient's treatment plan; he or she also counsels the patient on the need for this chemotherapeutic agent and the potential risks.
 A pharmacist is usually involved during the initial treatment phase to provide the patient information on the dose, adverse effects, monitoring, and follow-up.
 After the initial phase of treatment, the patient is regularly followed up in the oncology clinic by the oncologist, who assesses response to treatment and also monitors the patient for adverse effects.
 The oncologist may alternate with the physician assistant or the nurse practitioner to see the patient at shorter intervals.
 A pediatrician may be involved in monitoring growth and development in cases of chemotherapy in children.
 Nursing will administer the medication and must be aware of the signs of toxicity or adverse effects so they can effectively monitor the patient and report any issues to the clinician on duty or oncologist.
 These examples demonstrate the impact of an interprofessional team on patient care, driving outcomes to a positive result while minimizing adverse events.

-The most critical component of the multidisciplinary approach is the involvement of a cardiovascular team in the treatment to prevent anthracycline-induced cardiotoxicity and to manage it effectively.
+The most critical component of the an interprofessional approach is the involvement of a cardiovascular team in the treatment to prevent anthracycline-induced cardiotoxicity and to manage it effectively.
 Several studies have shown the benefit of this approach, which includes long term care and follow-up in the outpatient setting.
 One such study provides high-level evidence for the development of guidelines.

 |||Megías-Vericat JE,Martínez-Cuadrón D,Sanz MÁ,Poveda JL,Montesinos P, Daunorubicin and cytarabine for certain types of poor-prognosis acute myeloid leukemia: a systematic literature review.
 Expert review of clinical pharmacology.
 2019 Jan 23; [PubMed PMID: 30672340]|